venom1270/AdventOfCode-2024/README.md

 ## Day 17

 A cool puzzle, part 1 is straightforward.
 Had some trouble with submission as I though it has to be submitted without commas (like all other puzzles).
 Spent half an hour "debugging" 😅.
 Part 2 is a bit strange as I think I tried all valid values that are in the most plausible range.
 If I increase the range further, the output length is much longer than the initial program, and register A decreases by a factor of 8 each loop, so they for sure don't get shorter.
 Maybe I'm missing something here? 🤔

+## Day 18

+For a change, this day was a breeze! 😎 Everything done in first try, no bugs or major mistakes! 😄 Used A* algorithm, which is similar to the things I used on previous days (*priority queue*).
+Part 2 was just iterating through all possibilities until there is no path anymore, takes less than a second (but is not instant).

+Day 17 is constantly on my mind.
+I read a hint on reddit that I should try it backwards - get the numbers for register A that output the last program digit.
+Then backtrack to find the next ones etc. until I reach the first program digit.
+Not really sure how to implement that yet, but will keep trying (and dreaming about it)! 🤔